 It is hard to predict.
-Visual observations suggest the bloom is now waning.
-However, blue green algae levels can change between bloom and die off very quickly depending on climatic conditions and nutrient levels.
+However, blooms can crash and explode very quickly depending on climatic conditions and nutrient levels.

 A blue-green algae bloom will die off naturally.

 Cooler, windy weather or increased flow may also reduce or stop a bloom fairly quickly.